 Sansevieria Trifasciata (Snake Plant, Mother-In-Law’s Tongue)

-Senecio Rowleyanus (String of Pearls, String of Peas Plant)
+Senecio Rowleyanus (String of Pearls, String of Pearls Plant)

 Kalanchoe Tomentosa(Panda Plant)